Couples or families counselling and mediation

 What is counselling?

-Couples experiencing the breakdown of a relationship can approach a counselling organisation to help with relationship difficulties.
+Couples or families experiencing the breakdown of a relationship can approach a counselling organisation to help with relationship difficulties.
 These agencies can work with you to try and resolve any difficulties, or to help you come to terms with splitting up.
 You don't have to attend counselling as a couple - if your partner refuses to see a counsellor, you can go on your own.